terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `compute_profile_id` - (Optional)
 - `compute_resource_id` - (Optional, Force New)
 - `domain_id` - (Optional, Force New) ID of the domain to assign to the host.
 - `enable_bmc` - (Optional) Enables PMI/BMC/LOM functionality.
 On create and update calls, having this enabled will force a host to poweroff, set next boot to PXE and power on.
 Defaults to `false`.
+Note that power-states for VMs, which do not have BMC, must be handled outside of this provider.
 - `environment_id` - (Optional) ID of the environment to assign to the host.
 - `hostgroup_id` - (Optional, Force New) ID of the hostgroup to assign to the host.
 - `image_id` - (Optional, Force New) ID of an image to be used as base for this host when cloning